Skip to content

 • If no reply received within timeout, operation fails

-• Motor has CAN timeout alarm (register 9) - motor disables if no commands received
+• Motor has CAN timeout alarm (TIMEOUT register 9); Register 9 stores timeout in units of 50 microseconds (1 register unit = 50 microseconds), and motor disables if no commands are received

 Error States